barfowl/OpenSubdiv/documentation/bfr_overview.rst

 provides methods to construct Surfaces explicitly for all data types.
-So for positions, the methods for "vertex" data must be used to obtain the desired Surface, while for texture coordinates the methods for "face-varying" data must be used, e.g.:
+So for positions, the methods for "vertex" data must be used to obtain the desired Surface, while for texture coordinates the methods for "face-varying" are usually required, e.g.:

 .. code:: c++